dexie/dexie-website/cloud/docs/access-control.md

     // Create the new realm
     db.realms.add({
       realmId: newRealmId,
-      name: projectName
+      name: projectName,
     });

-    // Add two roles for the project realm db.roles.bulkAdd([{
+    // Add two roles for the project realm db.roles.bulkAdd([
+      {
         // Let managers create, update and delete all objects and fields within the realm.
         name: "manager",
         realmId: newRealmId,
-      permissions: {manage: "*"}
-    },{
+        permissions: { manage: "*" },
+      },
+      {
         // Let doers only update the "done" field in todoItems
         name: "doer",
         realmId: newRealmId,
         permissions: {
           update: {
             todoItems: [
-            "done" // Allow updating "done" property of todoItems connected to this realm.
+              "done", // Allow updating "done" property of todoItems connected to this realm.
-          ]
-        }
-      }
+            ],
+          },
+        },
+      },
-    }, {
+      {
         // Let commenters only add comments
         // Since the added comments will be owned by the user, a commenter will also
         // be able to delete or update own comments but not others.
         name: "commenter",
         realmId: newRealmId,
-      permissions: { add: ["comments"] }
+        permissions: { add: ["comments"] },
-    }]);
+      },
+    ]);

     // Create project and put it in the new realm. db.projects.add({
       id: newProjectId,
       realmId: newRealmId,
-      name: projectName
+      name: projectName,
     });

     return newProjectId;